-You arrive at your hotel in Budapest with your dog, but what’s next?
-Luckily, there are lots of things you can see and do in the city with your dog alongside you.
+You arrive at your hotel or Airbnb in Budapest with your dog, but what’s next?
+Budapest is such a dog friendly city, you’ll be able to see and do lots of things and not have to leave your dog in the hotel room.

 - Dogs are welcome on all transit, they don’t need a ticket, they just have to be on a leash.
 It actually does say that they need a ticket, but no one cares.
 The signs say they need a muzzle but I’ve never actually seen a dog on transit with a muzzle, don’t worry about that.
 If you get in trouble for not following these rules don’t yell at me, in my experience they’re fine with no ticket and no muzzle.

 - Budapest Taxi is the only taxi company in the city that allows dogs, the other ones don’t.
 I would avoid taxis when you can, though.

 - Fisherman’s Bastion and Matthias Church- skip the funicular and walk up the steps